 For many vulnerable devices, reducing exposure to botnet vulnerability can be as simple as changing the administrative credentials to something other than the default username and password.
 Creating a secure password makes brute force cracking difficult, creating a very secure password makes brute force cracking virtually impossible.
 For example, a device infected with the Mirai malware will scan IP addresses looking for responding devices.
 Once a device responds to a ping request, the bot will attempt to login to that found device with a preset list of default credentials.
 If the default password has been changed and a secure password has been implemented, the bot will give up and move on, looking for more vulnerable devices.

-If you adopt the mobile phone model of software execution, only whitelisted applications may run, granting more control to kill software deemed as malicious, botnets included.
+If you adopt the mobile phone model of software execution, only allowed applications may run, granting more control to terminate software deemed as malicious, botnets included.
 Only an exploitation of the supervisor software (i.e. kernel) may result in exploitation of the device.
 This hinges on having a secure kernel in the first place, which most IoT devices do not have, and is more applicable to machines that are running third party software.

 Restoring to a known good state after a set time will remove any gunk a system has collected, botnet software included.
 This strategy, when used as a preventative measure, ensures even silently running malware gets thrown out with trash.